Mayor who posted about ‘killing out’ gays has posted apology

 Chambers wrote: “The only way to change it would be to kill the problem out.”

-The station reports Chambers on Monday denied writing the comment and then said it was taken out of context.
-Then he said it was meant to be a private message.
+The station reports Chambers on Monday denied writing the comment, which has since been taken down, and then said it was taken out of context.
+Then he said it was meant to be a private message, not a public post.

-In a post Tuesday Chambers said he’s sorry for suggesting anyone should be killed and did not intend to target the LGBTQ community.
+“I never said anything about killing out gays or anything like that,” Chambers told the station.
+“If it comes to a revolution in this country both sides of these people will be killed out.”

+But on Tuesday, Chambers posted an apology, writing that he regretted the comments.

 His Facebook page is now private.